AstroPay ReviewIs It the Right Payment Solution for Your iGaming Business?

 Coverage Analysis

 Latin America is home turf.
 Brazil, Mexico, Argentina, Colombia, Chile and Peru all have deep local acquiring.
 India covers UPI and NetBanking.
 Beyond that, coverage thins out fast.
-Europe and Africa technically appear in the documentation but there is no real local method depth and players there have never heard of AstroPay.
+Europe is expanding with FCA and Danish FSA licenses, plus plans for Germany, France, Italy and Poland, but there is no real local method depth there yet and players have never heard of AstroPay.
+Africa has light presence in Ghana, Kenya, Tanzania and Uganda.
 PayRetailers covers the same LATAM markets with 100+ methods through direct acquiring, though without the consumer wallet layer.

 Licensed Jurisdictions